 • Poster presentations

-Participants may submit a maximum of two abstracts for any type of submission where they intend on being the presenting.
+Participants may submit a maximum of two abstracts for any type of submission where they intend on being the presenter.
 There are no maximum number of submissions on which a participant may be a co-author.
 Note that due to constraints of space within the program, where participants are selected for more than one presentation their first submission will be prioritised for inclusion.

 Presenting Guidelines